Transcripts & Documents

 Review your Mosaic portal to determine what documentation is required to complete your application.

 Students will be required to upload relevant documents to the McMaster Applicant Portal.

 Review your Student Centre on Mosaic for status updates on submitted documentation.
-Updates can take 2-3 weeks from the date of receipt at McMaster.
+Updates can take up to five weeks from the date of receipt at McMaster.

 Documents uploaded to the applicant portal are deemed unofficial and will be used for the initial review and admission decision purposes.
 If you are granted a conditional offer of admission and decided to accept that offer, we will require final official transcripts at that time.

 Documents that must be sent by letter mail or courier, including SAT/ACT results and AP test results.
 It is recommended that official documents be sent via courier or a method that has tracking capabilities.
 All documents are non-returnable.

 Admissions – GH 108